Personal Pension Plan (PPP) – A Brief Explanation

 Therefore, it is important to understand who is managing your retirement fund.
 Generally, your employer is required to sign-up with a third party company.
 However, in most cases, you are free to switch to another company or choose a second management company for any added contributions.

 As expected, each company may set its own rules.

 For instance, most of the PPP managing companies may charge an annual fee.
 This annual fee can either

 - be a round figure, for instance £120/yr at Interactive Investor Pension or £100/yr at Bestinvest.
 Or

 - an annual percentage, for instance 0.4% at True Potential Investor or 0.25% at Sanlam.
 In some instances, the percentage fluctuates based on your contributions, e.g. Liverpool Victoria charges between 0.1 and 0.15% while Old Mutual Wealth changes between 0.25 to 0.75%.

 In each case, generally, you are also given the freedom to split your investments across multiple funds.
 This means that you are able to choose the level of risk you are taking.

-Please be advised that MV Chartered Accountants are not attached with any of the mentioned companies and hence, are not liable to any claimed damages.
+Please be advised that MVC Accountants are not attached with any of the mentioned companies and hence, are not liable to any claimed damages.
 This article is purely for educational purposes.
 Please conduct your own research before making a decision on your PPP or get in touch to learn further.